 Everything is a dynamical system if you are brave enough.

-MathePhysics is honored to facilitate the selection and mentorship of Parvati Dhan Scholars from 2027.
+MathePhysics is honored to facilitate the selection and mentorship of Parvati Dhan Scholars.

-The scholars will be selected once per year from a pool of nominations made by MathePhysics members and affiliates.
-The selections will be made by a jury assembled by MathePhysics, comprised of 2-4 respected academics (typically excluding its leader).
-Each member and affiliate of MathePhysics will be allowed up to 1 nomination per year, whose CV and details may be forwarded to Akshunna S. Dogra by the annual nomination deadline of December 31.
+The scholars will be selected once per year from a pool of nominations made by MathePhysics alumni, members, and affiliates, who will each be allowed up to 1 nomination per year.
+The selections will be made by a jury of respected academics assembled by MathePhysics (typically excluding its PIs/Leaders).
+Nominee CV and details may be forwarded to Akshunna S. Dogra by the annual deadline of December 31.

 Award Amount: The number of chosen scholars and the value of their awards will vary each year.
-However, every attempt will be made to ensure that at least one scholar is chosen per year and awarded an amount equivalent to the World Bank's GNI per capita cutoff for low income countries (currently $1,135/year).
+However, every attempt will be made to award at least one scholar per year with an amount equivalent to the World Bank's GNI per capita cutoff for low income countries (currently $1,135/year).

-Long-term Goal: The long term goal is to be able to support 3-5 awards per year, alongside any mentorship assistance the young scholars may desire as they plot the next stages of their lives and careers.
+The long term goal is to support 3-5 awards per year, alongside any mentorship assistance the scholars may need as they plan their lives and careers.

 The nominees must satisfy the following requirements to be eligible for the scholarships: